-- 52. Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
+52. Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
 In the current year, Flycatcher earned \$100,000 net profit and paid a dividend of \$10,000 to each shareholder.
 Regardless of any tax consequences resulting from their interests in Flycatcher, Nancy is in the 33% marginal tax bracket and Pasqual is in the 15% marginal tax bracket.
-With respect to the current year, which of the following statements is incorrect? - a.
+With respect to the current year, which of the following statements is incorrect?

+- a.
 Flycatcher cannot avoid the corporate tax altogether by distributing all \$100,000 of net profit as dividends to the shareholders. - b.
 Nancy incurs income tax of \$1,500 on her dividend income. - c.
 Pasqual incurs income tax of \$1,500 on his dividend income. - d.
 Flycatcher pays corporate tax of \$22,250. - e.
 None of the above.

+ANSWER: c

 RATIONALE: A preferential tax rate of 0% applies to dividend income of individual taxpayers in the lowest two marginal tax brackets (10% or 15%); thus, Pasqual pays income tax of \$0 on his dividend income.
-A preferential tax rate of 15% or 20% applies to dividend income of individual taxpayers in higher tax rate brackets (i.e., greater than 15%); thus, Nancy pays income tax of \$1,500 on her dividend income (option b.).
+A preferential tax rate of 15% applies to dividend income of individual taxpayers in the 33% tax rate brackets; thus, Nancy pays income tax of \$1,500 on her dividend income (option b.).
 Dividend distributions are not deductible by a corporation, and Flycatcher still incurs corporate tax on \$100,000 even if all profits were distributed to shareholders (option a.).
 Corporate tax on \$100,000 of taxable income is \$22,250 (option d.).

+POINTS: 1

+DIFFICULTY: Moderate

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

+KEYWORDS: Bloom's: Application

+OTHER: Time: 5 min.

-- 53. Which of the following statements is incorrect about LLCs and the check-the-box Regulations? - a.
+53. Which of the following statements is incorrect about LLCs and the check-the-box Regulations?

+- a.
 If a limited liability company with more than one owner does not make an election, the entity is taxed as a corporation. - b.
 All 50 states have passed laws that allow LLCs. - c.
 An entity with more than one owner and formed as a corporation cannot elect to be taxed as a partnership. - d.
-If a limited liability company with one owner does not make an election, the entity is taxed as a sole proprietorship. - e.
+If a limited liability company with one owner does not make an election, the entity is taxed as a sole proprietorship.

+e.
 A limited liability company with one owner can elect to be taxed as a corporation.

+ANSWER: a

 RATIONALE: If a limited liability company with more than one owner does not make an election, the entity is taxed as a partnership.
 The other statements are correct.

+POINTS: 1

+DIFFICULTY: Easy